Diaoul/subliminal/docs/user/how_it_works.rst

 Various libraries are used by subliminal and are key to its success:

 * `guessit <https://guessit.readthedocs.org>`_ to guess information from filenames
-* `enzyme <https://enzyme.readthedocs.org>`_ to detect embedded subtitles in videos and read other video metadata
+* `knowit <https://github.com/ratoaq2/knowit>`_ to detect embedded subtitles in videos and read other video metadata
 * `babelfish <https://babelfish.readthedocs.org>`_ to work with languages
 * `requests <https://requests.readthedocs.org/>`_ to make human readable HTTP requests
 * `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/>`_ to parse HTML and XML